AktechLabs/cirun-docs/docs/caching/aws.md

       Throughput: 400 # Increase throughput to 400 MBPS
 ```

 This will increase the throughput of the EBS volume to 400 MBPS, which should be sufficient for most use cases.
-You can increase this value further if needed, but keep in mind that higher throughput values will incur additional costs.
+You can increase this value further according to your needs.